matteogll/puppet-demo-rh/README.md

 # Puppet Demo (Red Hat)

-Some Puppet demo in Red Hat based environment.
+Some Puppet demos in Red Hat based environment.
 This demo uses Vagrant in order to setup a ready to use development environment.

 # Author